boticord/docs/docs/en/libraries/boticordrs.md

 # Rust
-BoticordRS - is a Rust crate to interact with the BotiCord API.
+boticordrs - is a Rust crate to interact with the BotiCord API.
 ____

 ### Links: